 Talk to your doctor if you:

-It is not known whether erlotinib has a different effect if your liver or kidneys are not functioning normally.
-The treatment with this medicine is not recommended if you have severe liver disease or severe kidney disease.
+It is not known whether Erlotinib has a different effect if your liver or kidneys are not functioning normally.
+The treatment with this medicine is not recommended if you have a severe liver disease or severe kidney disease.

 Your doctor must treat you with caution if you have a glucuronidation disorder like Gilbert’s syndrome.